Meet the school principals

 I enjoy the outdoors, walking and bike riding, as well as designing and being creative.
 Visiting an art gallery in a new town or city, combined with a visit to a cafe and a walk or ride, is how I love to spend my downtime.
 It is such a privilege to work at Macquarie College, a school where learning is valued.
 The College provides a setting where I can evolve as a professional and play a part in creating a future-focused, Christ-centred learning environment for children to thrive no matter their interests or talents.

-Macquarie College is on a journey of adventure and possibility.
+Macquarie College is on a journey of adventure and possibilities.
 We are creating an environment that is even more student-centred and future-focused.